Prerequisites

 Kiro API keys are turned off by default.
 A Kiro administrator must first enable them in the Kiro console (Settings → Kiro settings → Enable users to generate API keys → On).
 Users can then sign in to the Kiro portal and generate a key.
 See the Kiro API keys documentation for details.

-Amazon Bedrock API key (required for Claude Code and OpenCode setups)
+Amazon Bedrock API key (required for Claude Code, OpenCode, and Codex setups)

 Generate an Amazon Bedrock API key in the AWS Console (Amazon Bedrock → API keys → Generate long-term API key, scoped to your account and region).
 In the platform settings, enter this key as the Bedrock Bearer Token.
 The platform stores it and provides it to agent containers as the AWS_BEARER_TOKEN_BEDROCK environment variable.

-This token is required for Claude Code and OpenCode agents: the ECS task IAM role intentionally has no Amazon Bedrock permissions, so there is no IAM-role fallback.
+This token is required for Claude Code, OpenCode, and Codex agents: the Bedrock AgentCore runtime's IAM role intentionally has no Amazon Bedrock model-invocation permissions, so there is no IAM-role fallback.
 Agents authenticate to Bedrock exclusively through this token.

 Where these values are stored